centreon/centreon-collect/tests/README.md

 - [x] **ANO_OUT_UPPER_THAN_LIMIT**: an anomaly detection with a perfdata upper than upper limit make a critical state
 - [x] **ANO_TOO_OLD_FILE**: an anomaly detection with an oldest threshold file must be in unknown state
 - [x] **AOUTLU1**: an anomaly detection with a perfdata upper than upper limit make a critical state with bbdo 3
 - [x] **BEACK1**: Engine has a critical service.
 An external command is sent to acknowledge it.
 The centreon_storage.acknowledgements table is then updated with this acknowledgement.
 The service is newly set to OK.
-And the acknowledgement in database is deleted.
+And the acknowledgement in database is deleted from engine but still open on the database.
 - [x] **BEACK2**: Configuration is made with BBDO3.
 Engine has a critical service.
 An external command is sent to acknowledge it.
 The centreon_storage.acknowledgements table is then updated with this acknowledgement.
 The service is newly set to OK.
 And the acknowledgement in database is deleted.
 - [x] **BEATOI11**: external command SEND_CUSTOM_HOST_NOTIFICATION with option_number=1 should work
 - [x] **BEATOI12**: external command SEND_CUSTOM_HOST_NOTIFICATION with option_number>7 should fail